Scheduled at 10:30am in Cotton Creek I on Friday, November 18 (2016).#4604

 - A new outlook on what it means to create design teaching resources that can truly meet students’ needs

 Cognitive/Learning, Deaf/Hard of Hearing, Mobility, Other, Vision

-Alternate Format, Assistive Technology, Faculty Instruction/Accessible Course Design, Information Resources, Information Technology, Web/Media Access
+Accessible Course Design, Alternate Format, Assistive Technology, Web/Media Access

 Denis is a Montreal-based Principal Web Accessibility Consultant and Strategist, working for Deque Systems, and a member of the World Wide Web Consortium (W3C) in the Education and Outreach Working Group.
 He has been advocating social inclusion on the Web for the past 16 years, and has been running the annual a11yMTL conference in Montreal, Canada since 2010.
 An admitted nerd with an unhealthy fixation on UX and digital inclusion and a perpetual itch to use his passport, Denis has a passion for design that emotionally resonates, is beautifully engaging, and delightfully accessible.
 When Denis is not busy making the Web more accessible to everyone, he enjoys public speaking, table-top role-playing games and taking naps to rebuild his introvert bubble.